worthmine/Caller-Easy/README.md

 - rewite the POD

-    I know well that my english is awful.
+    I know well that my English is awful.

 # SEE ALSO